sphinx-gallery/sphinx-gallery/doc/configuration.rst

 `worker restarting <https://github.com/joblib/joblib/issues/883>`_),
 will be captured by Sphinx-Gallery.
 These can be filtered out with ``warnings.filterwarnings`` (see :ref:`removing_warnings`).
-This is particularly important to do if you have tweaked warning handling in your documentation build to treat warnings as errors, e.g., with a line like ``warnings.filterwarnings("error)`` which converts all warnings into errors.
+This is particularly important to do if you have tweaked python warning handling in your documentation build to treat warnings as errors, e.g., with a line like ``warnings.filterwarnings("error)`` which converts python all warnings into errors.
 Examples where joblib emits a warning will fail unexpectedly unless they are filtered out.
 Note that this differs from the warnings affected by the ``- W`` / ``--fail-on-warning`` ``sphinx-build`` flag, which converts Sphinx warnings